aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_column-procedures-and-functions/gmp_column_setasmultiobjective.rst

        all multi-objectives.

-    -  Multi-objective optimization is only supported by CPLEX 12.9 or higher, and GUROBI 8.0 or higher.
+    -  Multi-objective optimization is only supported by CPLEX 12.9 or higher, and Gurobi 8.0 or higher.

     -  The meaning of the relaxation of the objective, which is controlled by the *abstol* and *reltol* arguments, depends on whether the multi-objective problem is an LP or MIP.
-See the Multi-Objective Optimization section in the CPLEX Help or the GUROBI Help for more information.
+See the Multi-Objective Optimization section in the CPLEX Help or the Gurobi Help for more information.

 Example